-How are the TSR Rights measured?

-TSR measures the growth over a particular period in the Company's share price plus the value of reinvested dividends.
+How are the TSR TSR measures the growth over a particular period in the Company's share price plus the value of reinvested Rights measured? dividends.
 The TSR performance hurdle was chosen as it directly aligns with shareholder's interest as executives are rewarded only when the Company's TSR equals or exceeds the median of the comparator companies.

-Comparator group

-The comparator group used to measure TSR performance is the constituent companies as of 1 July 2022 in the ASX 200 materials and energy sectors.
-This comparator group is made up of companies in related sectors and of similar size to Sims, that are subject to many of the same economic trends as Sims.

-Vesting schedule

-TSR-based grants vest according to relative positioning of the Company's TSR at the end of a three-year performance period.

-Sims' TSR relative to TSR of Comparator group Proportion of TSR Rights Vesting Below 50th Percentile 0% At 50th Percentile 50% Between 50th and 75th Percentile Straight line between 50% and 100% At or Above 75th Percentile 100% At 50th Percentile Between 50th and 75th Percentile 50% Straight line between 50% and 100%

-How are the Strategic Rights measured?

-Strategic Rights are measured over a three-year performance period.
+Comparator group nce is the constituent companies as of 1 July 2022 in the or group is made up of companies in related sectors and ne economic trends as Sims.
+Vesting schedule TSR-based grants vest according to relative positioning of the Company's TSR at the end of a three-year performance period.
+Sims' TSR relative to TSR of Comparator group Proportion of TSR Rights Vesting Below 50th Percentile 0% At 50th Percentile 50% Between 50th and 75th Percentile Straight line between 50% and 100% At or Above 75th Percentile 100% How are the Strategic Strategic Rights are measured over a three-year performance period.
+Rights measured?
 Strategic Rights vest based on achievement of defined goals over the Performance Period.
 Sims' Board has full discretion to make adjustments on either the calculation or testing results of the Strategic Rights performance measures.

-Details of the performance goals and conditions are shown in section 2.6 of the Remuneration Report.

-How are the ROPA Rights measured?

-ROPA Rights are measured over a three-year performance period.
+Details of the performance goals and conditions are sho own in section 2.6 of the Remuneration Report.
+How are the ROPA ROPA Rights are measured over a three-year performa ince period.
+Rights measured?
 ROPA Rights vest based on the Company's Return on Productive Assets over the Performance Period.

-FY23-25 Average ROPA Proportion of Earned ROPA Rights Vesting

-Below 12% 0%

-At 12% 50%

-Between 12% and 20% Straight line between 50% and 100%

-At or Above 20% 100%
+FY23-25 Average ROPA Proportion of Earned ROPA Rights Vesting Below 12% 0% At 12% 50% Between 12% and 20% Straight line between 50% and 100% At or Above 20% 100%